Pocahontas Trail Corridor Study

 - Tracy Williams/Eric Williams

-Also assisting the County and VDOT during this process is a Technical Committee comprised of staff from various agencies and departments.
-The Technical Committee is comprised of representatives from the Police and Fire Departments, Parks & Recreation, Williamsburg-James City County Schools, Social Services, VDOT, Stormwater & Resource Protection, James City Service Authority (JCSA), Planning and Williamsburg Area Transit Authority (WATA).
+Also assisting the County and VDOT during this process was a Technical Committee comprised of representatives from the Police and Fire Departments, Parks & Recreation, Williamsburg-James City County Schools, Social Services, VDOT, Stormwater & Resource Protection, James City Service Authority (JCSA), Planning and Williamsburg Area Transit Authority (WATA).

-Additional outreach has been conducted with other local groups in the community to gain additional feedback from the community.
+Additional outreach was conducted with other local groups in the community to gain additional feedback from the community.
 Members of the project team conducted a presentation at James River Elementary School on Dec.
 12, 2017 and at Colonial Manor on Dec.
 19, 2017.